mich-demo23/Cafeteria-Project/README.md

 # CAFETERIA
 - A little something i did for a school project
 - Still in development (hopefully)
+- Any form of contribution is highly appreciated

 ## TOOLS
 - HTML